Northern Ireland's only double-sided motorway service area is now available on the M1.

 In planning this one was referred to as 'M1 services', which can be confused with a petrol station on the A4 that pre-dated Northern Irish motorway services.
 Some sources (incorrectly) call this service area Ballyskeagh.

 The design is very similar to what Applegreen have been using in the Republic of Ireland, especially on the northbound side.
 The southbound side also has a second-storey coffee lounge making it very similar to its sister site at Templepatrick.
-The biggest difference is from the outside: the Northern Irish services have much less green space, as they are laid out by businesses rather than the state.
+The biggest difference is from the outside: the Northern Irish service areas have much less green space, as they are laid out by businesses rather than the state.

 The plans for a service area here actually date back to 1994.
 Trusthouse Forte applied for planning permission to build on this site at Hillhall Farm, but permission was refused following objections from local residents.
 Forte said they would be appealing, and they stressed that the site would be well-landscaped, making it different to what they called "the concrete monstrosities" in England.